wugensheng-code/rtt_env/README.md

 This project is modified from RT-Thread's [env](https://github.com/RT-Thread/env) script

-The code has not been fully revised, so you will see a lot of unfinished code in the repository.
+The code has not been fully modified, so you will see a lot of unfinished code in the repository.

 If you find a bug, please report it in the issue and I will actively fix it.